Adldap2/Adldap2/docs/models/model.md

 $user->syncRaw();
 ```

-> **Note**: This will query your AD server for the current model, and re-synchronize
+> **Note**: This will query your LDAP server for the current model, and re-synchronize
 > it's attributes.
 This is only recommended if your creating / updating / deleting
 > attributes manually through your LDAP connection.